 Trends, Color Palettes and Developing your Personal Style

 Janine is the publisher, editor and designer at UPPERCASE where she publishes content inspired by design, typography, illustration and craft.
 She has also designed four collections with Windham Fabrics.

-Dubbed a “colourful, creative, juggernaut” by UPPERCASE Magazine, Lilla Rogers has been a respected pattern and illustration licensing agent representing artist from around the world for over 30 years.
+Dubbed a “colourful, creative, juggernaut” by UPPERCASE Magazine, Lilla Rogers has been a respected pattern and illustration licensing agent, representing artists from around the world, for over 30 years.

 Cat Coquillette is an artist, entrepreneur, and educator.
 Her company CatCoq’s aesthetic is rooted in an appreciation for culture, travel and the outdoors.
 She also inspires her students to channel their natural curiosity and reach their full potential.